pmariyasinghe/NetAutomation/README.md

 https://the-bitmask.com/2017/07/11/arista-veos-l3slv-part1/

-The above article which actually motivated me to design a experimental lab using vEOS, VXLAN and KVM.
-Therefore Hats off to Pablo Narváez's who did a great job putting this article together making it possible for someone like me to exeriment complex networking concepts in virtual environments.
+The above article which actually motivated me to design an experimental lab using vEOS, VXLAN and KVM.
+Therefore Hats off to Pablo Narváez's who did a great job putting this article together making it possible for someone like me to experiment complex networking concepts in virtual environments.